JCCyC/hdbdos-16k/README-16K.txt

 - LOAD CHR$ to load an alternate text font for different code pages, either in its standard location when in RAM mode, or in user memory when in ROM mode
 - A subset of ANSI control codes for use as a terminal
+- RESTORE <line> like in other BASIC's.
+But the syntax will have to be something like RESTORE GOTO <line> in order to RENUM to be able to deal with it.

 WIP: